 Afternoon free to enjoy at leisure, or optional activities such as kayaking, trekking, or horseback riding.

 Our itinerary through the highlights of Patagonia continues, and now through the legendary 7 Lakes road.

 This is a scenic drive that passes through the picturesque village of Villa La Angostura (where we’ll stop for a while), and different lakes that join Villa La Angostura with the city of San Martin de los Andes.
 These lakes are about 7, and the road zigzags between these lakes and other mountains, forests, and rivers.

 Transfer to the airport, and flight to Buenos Aires.

 If you have the time, you may be interested in visiting the following attractions:

 And the list continues with the “Cave of Hands”, “Cabo Vírgenes”, “Puerto Williams”, “Los Alerces National Park”, and other destinations.

 Last but not least, you can focus your Patagonia trip in different topics, such as trekking, wildlife, cruises, and other interests.
-If you have special interests, these tours may result interesting to you: Patagonia Puma Tracking Tour and Orca Whale Watching, Fitz Roy Trek, W Trek, and Patagonia Trekking Tour, and those tours that you can find in our Holiday Styles section.
+If you have special interests, these tours may result interesting to you: Patagonia Puma Tracking Tour and Orca Whale Watching, Fitz Roy Trek, W Trek, and Patagonia Trekking Tour, and those tours that you can find in our Patagonia Tours section.